astronomer/docs/astro/airflow-api.md

 <TabItem value="workspace" label="Workspace token (Recommended)">

-You can follow the steps in [Create a Workspace API token](workspace-api-tokens.md#create-a-workspace-api-token) to create your token.
-You will need to save the token on creation in order to re-use it later.
+Follow the steps in [Create a Workspace API token](workspace-api-tokens.md#create-a-workspace-api-token) to create your token.
+Make sure to save the token on creation in order to use it later in this setup.

 </TabItem>